Dental SEO Pricing: What To Expect For SEO That Works

 Hourly SEO Consulting

-Some SEO professionals offer hourly consulting for strategy sessions, SEO audits, or helping internal teams implement improvements.
+Hourly SEO consulting is typically used for strategy sessions, audits, or helping internal teams implement improvements.
+It's best for practices needing one-time support, expert guidance, or short-term SEO help.

 SEO Strategy & Market Positioning

-A strong SEO strategy identifies the best opportunities within your market, balancing search demand, competition, and the treatments that drive the most value for your practice.
-This strategy also aligns SEO with your broader marketing efforts and long-term growth goals.
+A strong strategy identifies the best opportunities in your market based on demand, competition, and high-value treatments.
+It should also align with your broader marketing goals and long-term growth.

 Local SEO & Google Maps Optimization

-Local SEO helps your practice appear in Google Maps and local search results, where many patients begin their search for a dentist.
-This includes optimizing your Google Business Profile, improving local citations, and strengthening local authority signals.
+Local SEO helps your practice appear in Google Maps and local search results where patients are actively looking.
+This includes optimizing your Google Business Profile, citations, and local authority signals.

 Technical & On-Page Optimization

-Your website should be built on a strong technical foundation and optimized so search engines can easily understand your pages.
-This typically includes site structure, page speed, schema markup, and optimizing on-page elements such as titles, headings, and internal links.
+Your website should have a strong technical foundation so search engines can easily understand your content.
+This includes site structure, page speed, schema markup, and on-page optimization like titles, headings, and internal links.

 Content Development

-Strong SEO requires well-developed treatment pages and educational content that answers patient questions.
-This content helps search engines understand your expertise while improving visibility for competitive searches.
+Effective SEO requires well-built treatment pages and educational content that answers patient questions.
+This helps establish expertise and improves visibility for competitive searches.

 Authority Building & Backlinks

-Search engines evaluate the credibility of your website based on signals from other trusted websites.
-SEO strategies often include acquiring high-quality backlinks and building authority within your local market and healthcare ecosystem.
+Search engines evaluate your credibility based on signals from other trusted websites.
+SEO should include building high-quality backlinks and strengthening your authority within your market.

 AI Search Optimization

-As more patients use platforms like ChatGPT and Google AI Overviews to research treatments and providers, SEO strategies increasingly include structuring content so it can be understood and referenced by AI-driven search platforms.
+As more patients use platforms like ChatGPT and Google AI Overviews, SEO strategies should include structuring content to be understood and referenced by AI-driven search.

 Frank Young - The Dental SEO Consultant

-If you'd like to understand what SEO would cost for your specific practice, request a free SEO ranking diagnosis.
+If you'd like to understand what SEO would cost for your specific practice, request a free SEO audit.
 I'll review your search visibility and provide a clear estimate of the investment required to compete in your market.